Download

 Advanced Options

-Content's a big part of a website's success, but there's plenty of other areas that deserve attention.
-Publii includes a full set of advanced options covering SEO, social media and custom code to give you the power to fine-tune to your heart's content.
-To reach these options, click on the Site Settings option in the left-sidebar, then scroll down to the third group of options on the settings page:
+Content is a big part of a website's success, but there are plenty of other areas that deserve attention.
+Publii includes a complete set of advanced options covering SEO, social media, and custom code to give you the power to fine-tune to your heart's content.
+To reach these options, click on the Site Settings option in the left-sidebar, then scroll down to the third group of options on the settings page.

 Let's look at the options in this section one-by-one.